Contact Info

 Students must also complete MATH 5095 Mathematical Professional Development.

 If English is not the student's native language, they must pass an oral English proficiency exam with a grade of 3 or better.
-If the student does not score a 3 the first time they take the exam, the director of English Language Programs for Arts & Sciences will recommend that the student take one or more classes to improve reading, writing, pronunciation, listening, or speaking skills.
-After the recommended classes have been completed, the student is required to retake the English proficiency exam.
+If the student does not score a 3 the first time they take the exam, the director of English Language Programs for Arts & Sciences will recommend that the student take one or more courses to improve reading, writing, pronunciation, listening, or speaking skills.
+Note that courses "recommended by ELP" are required by the Department of Mathematics.
+After the recommended courses have been completed, the student is required to retake the English proficiency exam.
 Once the student has demonstrated the ability to handle teaching a class (by scoring a 3 or better on the exam), they will qualify for Assistant to the Instructor or Course Instructor duties.

 Qualifying Examinations